 Meet Dr. Bannan

-South Daytona general and family dentist, Sean Bannan, DDS, is happy to help you with all of your dental health care needs.
+Port Orange general and family dentist, Sean Bannan, DDS, is happy to help you with all of your dental health care needs.
 Dr. Bannan and the Water’s Edge Dental team will be happy to help you find the right water flosser for your smile.
 Please don’t hesitate to ask our dentist or one of our skilled dental hygienists for help selecting your water flosser, toothpaste, or other oral hygiene products.
-Contact our team to find out more or schedule an appointment with us in our South Daytona dental office.
+Contact our team to find out more or schedule an appointment with us in our Port Orange dental office.
 If you’re interested in learning more about dentistry, read our blog regularly.